6

 2

 • $\begingroup$ I've used 31 and 73 material outdoors with no issues.
 But if I ever use a different mix, l'll freeze test it.
 Probably soak it in water for a day or so, then throw it in the freezer.
-Also, it might be interesting to measure the loss, etc. of a ferrite core transformer, both dry and soaked. $\endgroup$ Feb 12, 2017 at 15:53
+Also, it might be interesting to measure the loss, etc. of a ferrite core transformer, both dry and soaked. $\endgroup$ Commented Feb 12, 2017 at 15:53

 • $\begingroup$ My experience from breaking ferrites is that they're hard ceramics.
 The surface is unglazed but the centre is like glass.
 They might still absorb some water though.
 If the hole is full of water and they freeze, that could certainly break them. $\endgroup$